Jorisvdv/Food_Kaggle_UvA/README.md

 The dataset consists of 30612 images for the training set and 7653 images for the test set.

+Food classification is a challenging problem due to the large number of food categories, since the visual similarity between different food categories is high.

+The goal is to build a model to predict the fine-grained food-category label given an image.
+This dataset contains 80 food categories indicated with a number.

 ## Files

     • train_set - the training set with 30612 images